 Employees will feel empowered that it’s their choice and making such an offer may help strengthen relationships with them.
 The allowance could allow them to afford a sports club membership or perhaps learn a valuable skill like swimming.
 In such cases, the employee is likely to genuinely appreciate to their employer for such a contribution, even if its towards an existing class or sport they enjoy.

 So, for example the allowance could go towards any of the follow (either new or existing):

 - 5 a-side football

 - Money towards a new bike or running shoes

 Simply ask staff to provide evidence that they have spent their allowance on some form of physical activity.
-It could be a National Trust membership or an annual pass to an area of local beauty to encourage walking and enjoying the great outdoors, as not everyone likes sport or exercising.
+It could also be extended to a National Trust membership or an annual pass to an area of local beauty to encourage walking and enjoying the great outdoors, as not everyone likes sport or exercising.

 A company wide gym membership might be easier in the short term to set up, but corporate gym membership alternatives may be more beneficial in the longer term when it comes to morale and the overall health and wellbeing of staff.